syncfusion-content/wpf-docs/wpf/SfSmithChart/Overview.md

 * SfSmithChart supports line type [series](http://help.syncfusion.com/wpf/sfsmithchart/series).
 * Capable of rendering large amount of data within the few milliseconds (ms).
-* Allows you to map data from the specified path, by achieving [data binding](http://help.syncfusion.com/wpf/sfsmithchart/databinding) concept.
+* Allows you to map data from the specified path, by achieving [data binding]() concept.
-* When you need more information about particular segment in a chart, a little mouse over on the series provides much more information by including [tooltip](http://help.syncfusion.com/wpf/sfchart/interactive-features#tooltip) behavior.
+* When you need more information about particular segment in a chart, a little mouse over on the series provides much more information by including [tooltip]() behavior.
-* User friendly and provides various options for you to customize chart features like [axis](http://help.syncfusion.com/wpf/sfchart/axis), [labels](http://help.syncfusion.com/wpf/sfchart/adornments), [legends](http://help.syncfusion.com/wpf/sfchart/legend), [series](http://help.syncfusion.com/wpf/sfchart/series) etc and visualize them accordingly.
+* User friendly and provides various options for you to customize chart features like [axis](), [legends](), [series]() etc and visualize them accordingly.